-BOROFLOAT® 33 is the world's first floated borosilicate glass.
-It combines superior quality and excellent flatness with outstanding thermal, optical, chemical and mechanical features.
-SCHOTT manufactures BOROFLOAT® 33 using Microfloat technology.
-The Microfloat process delivers highly homogeneous glass quality with a mirror-like surface and excellent flatness.
+BOROFLOAT® 33 is a high-quality borosilicate glass with impressive properties that make it suitable for a wide range of applications.
+BOROFLOAT® 33 is manufactured using the microfloat process.
 SUPREMAX® is a rolled borosilicate glass that utilizes SCHOTT's unique rolled sheet glass technology to offer thicknesses that cannot be produced via the microfloat process.

 The chemical composition of BOROFLOAT® 33/SUPREMAX® complies with the requirements for a typical borosilicate glass according to DIN ISO 3585 and EN 1748 Pt.
 1 respectively.
 Like all borosilicate glasses, BOROFLOAT® 33/SUPREMAX® demonstrate high resistance to water, many alkalis and acids as well as organic substances.
-Its chemical resistance is superior to that of most metals, even during long-term use and at temperatures in excess of 100 °C (as used as sight glasses in the chemical industry).
+Its chemical resistance is superior to that of most metals, even during long-term use and at temperatures in excess of 100°C (as used as sight glasses in the chemical industry).
 Exposure to water and acids only results in the leaching out of small amounts of ions from the glass (as used in medicine and analytical engineering).